Extremal results for graphs avoiding a rainbow subgraph: Acknowledgments

 \section{Acknowledgments}

-The research of Gy\H{o}ri and Salia authors was partially supported by the National Research, Development and Innovation Office NKFIH, grants K132696, SNN-135643 and K126853.
+The research of Frankl, Gy\H{o}ri and Salia was partially supported by the National Research, Development and Innovation Office NKFIH, grants K132696, SNN-135643 and K126853.
+The research of Salia was supported by the Institute for Basic Science (IBS-R029-C4).
 The research of Tompkins was supported by NKFIH grant K135800.